Final solution to the problem of relating a true copula to an imprecise copula: The main results

-\textbf{Ackonwledgement.} The authors are thankful to Professors Susanne Saminger-Platz, Radko Mesiar, and Erich Peter Klement, for pointing this problem to us as well as for some interesting discussions on the problem.
+\textbf{Acknowledgement.} The authors are thankful to Professors Susanne Saminger-Platz, Radko Mesiar, and Erich Peter Klement, for pointing this problem to us as well as for some interesting discussions on the problem.